FarahMint/recipe-chef/README.md

 - [x] Bookmark a selected recipe
 - [x] Remove a selected recipe from preious bookmark

+## 🧐 Work in progress
+- sass for style
+- route to previous page

 ## `npm start`
 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.